|

 Hull branch copes: its figures prove it, and Mr Clark in

-retirement can look back with satisfaction on his untiring efforts. the presentation
+retirement can look back with satisfaction on his untiring efforts.

 to Mr Clark, retiring as Manager of Hull